SirPepe/ornament/Readme.md

 }
 ```

-Ornament makes web components fun and easy when compared to the equivalent
+Ornament makes quasi-vanilla web components fun and easy when compared to the
-boilerplate monstrosity that one would have to write by hand otherwise:
+equivalent boilerplate monstrosity that one would have to write by hand
+otherwise:

 <details>
 <summary>😱 Unveil the horror 😱</summary>